cgloeckner/amid-infinity/03_rule_mods.md

 | 7. | AMNESIA				| protects by moving certain memories to the subconsciousness |
 | 8. | HUBRIS				| Exaggerated self-confidence, feeling of being above moral or mortality |

-## Luck

-- 50:50 roll, announce low/high
-- can be pushed to success with a HERO COIN

 ## Mythos Spells

 Sinister rituals can be performed by those who are willed to plunge into the darkness.